Saturday, 24 February 2024

 Each day, while waiting for deliverance,

-You were delivered.
+You were de-livered.

 Of Hubris and Global Warming

-It was one titanic blunder,
+It was one titanic blunder

-To rob the God of Thunder,
+to rob the God of Thunder,

-And give the hot property to us.
+And give his flaming property to us.

-While we rashly used his fire,
+When we used the stolen fire,

 To light our suicidal pyre,

-Zeus flung his dregs and shrugged.
+Zeus rolled his eyes and shrugged.

 John Walter Taylor